Laser-based modeling

 Smoothing and impainting technique using laser reflectivity

-We developed two denoising techniques using reflectivity for noisy range images: range image smoothing by trilateral filter and range image impainting by belief propagation.
-The trilateral filter makes use of reflectivity as well as spatial and intensity information so that geometric features, such as jump and roof edges, are preserved while smoothing.
-The range image impainting technique based on belief propagation recovers a deteriorated range image using not only the adjacent range values but also the continuity of the reflectance image.
-We conduct simulations and experiments using synthesized images and actual range images taken by a laser scanner and verify that the proposed techniques suppress noise while preserving jump and roof edges and repair deteriorated range images.
+We developed two denoising techniques for noisy range images using reflectivity: range image smoothing with a trilateral filter and range image inpainting through belief propagation.
+The trilateral filter utilizes reflectivity, spatial, and intensity information, preserving geometric features such as jump and roof edges while smoothing.
+The range image inpainting technique based on belief propagation restores deteriorated range images by using not only adjacent range values but also the continuity of the reflectance image.
+Simulations and experiments using synthesized images and actual range images taken by a laser scanner verify that the proposed techniques effectively suppress noise while preserving jump and roof edges, and repair deteriorated range images.

 Photo Raw range image Photo Bilateral filter Photo Proposed filter